 Physician assistants (PAs) are specially trained health care professionals who work under the supervision of a doctor.
-PAs conduct physical examinations, order tests and medications, assist in surgery, and have autonomy in medical decision making.
-Typically, a PA helps the doctor care for patients in a CCU.
+PAs conduct physical examinations,

 ICU patient

 Patient who suffering from critical illness such as myocardial infarction, cerebrovascular accident, poisoning, pneumonia, surgical complications, major trauma as a result of road traffic accidents, a fall, burns, an industrial accident or violence or have life-threatening illnesses or injuries.
 Such patients may be unstable, have complex needs, and require intensive and vigilant care.